VATSIM-UK/sector-file-compiler/README.md

 `--out-file-ese` - Takes a single argument.
 Where the output file for the EuroScope ESE should be generated.

+`--out-file-rwy` - Takes a single argument.
+Where the output file for the EuroScope RWY should be generated.

 `--out-file-sct` - Takes a single argument.
 Where the output file for the SCT should be generated.

 ### Optional Flags